 Want something that’s as easy to use as a smartphone, but has a screen the size of a laptop?
-You should consider getting a tablet.
+Sounds like you need a tablet.

 Boasting a unique combination of portability, simplicity, and power, a tablet's well worth the money. iPads in particular have a lot going for them: the retina screen is super clear and sharp, and there are thousands upon thousands of apps you can download.
 The only problem?
 A tablet ain't cheap.